The Slow Let-Down – Surviving Post-Christmas Blues

 The biggest mistake people make during this week is trying to erase Christmas too quickly.
 There is a modern urge to strip the house of its greenery on December 26th—to vacuum up the pine needles and shove the ornaments back into plastic bins as if the holiday were a crime scene to be cleaned up.

-I propose a different path: The Slow Retreat.
+There is a different path: The Slow Retreat.

 1. The Light as a Shield: Keep your tree lit.
 In the dark, cold nights of late December 2025, the glow of those bulbs is a physical defense against seasonal depression.
 It is a visual reminder that the light we celebrated today is still present, even if the "event" has passed.